Venus DreamWalker and Tina Barnes sharing a moment in and out of time.

-At The International Academy of Medicine Horses we are able to share these teachings and techniques with therapists so that they can deepen their understanding of how and why therapy horses are able to have amazingly profound effects on clients.
+At The Academy of Medicine Horses we are able to share these teachings and techniques with therapists so that they can deepen their understanding of how and why therapy horses are able to have amazingly profound effects on clients.

-The past four to five years have proved to be an extraordinary year for me.
+The past four to five years have proved to be extraordinary years for me.

 I learned more than I ever have before about the power of the horses I am honored to work with.

 I learned much about the people who are drawn to work with this healing energy and I learned about fears that can accompany the desire to be close to them.